Responding to the environmental crises facing our planet

 Church of England environment programme

-The national church has a huge range of resources, webinars, case studies, and guidance on its website, which the Diocese of Oxford is contributing to and supporting.
-You can sign up to the newsletter and join in some of their environment briefings by contacting us.
+The national church has a range of resources, webinars, case studies, and guidance on its website, which the Diocese of Oxford is contributing to and supporting.
+You can sign up to the newsletter and join the environment briefings by emailing us.

 Schools, children, and young people